-GH2 accreditation and certification requires the project operator to demonstrate that hydrogen is produced through the electrolysis of water with 100% or near 100% renewable energy.
-GH2 accreditation and certification requires renewable energy sourced from hydropower, wind, solar (solar thermal and solar photovoltaic), geothermal energy, tide, wave and other ocean energy sources.
+GH2 will consider proposals from project operators based on other renewable non-fossil sources on a case-by-case basis.
+The project operator must demonstrate that the project meets equivalent emissions and sustainability standards.
 GH2 will consider proposals from project operators based on other renewable non-fossil sources on a case-by-case basis.
 The project operator must demonstrate that the project meets equivalent emissions and sustainability standards.